Letters Direct to Individual BAYKO Collectors

 Brief letter from Plimpton about the use of the BAYKO Storage Boxes.

-It's a shame that this letter [left] is undated, not least because Plimpton were based at the address in the letter head, "Gibraltar Row, Liverpool 3", between 1938 and 1955...
+It's a shame the letter [left] is undated, because Plimpton used the letter head address, “Gibraltar Row, Liverpool 3”, between 1938 and 1955

-...however, the storage box referred to in the letter looks very much like a 1950s product, so we can probably narrow this down to between 1950 and 1955.
+…however, the storage box referred to in the letter is very much a 1950s product, so we can probably narrow this down to between 1950 and 1955.

-The lack of a specific date, perhaps, lends weight to the theory that this was a standard, possibly pre-printed letter, however, it looks very much more like a normal letter, so is more likely to have been 'freshly typed' from a standard script.
+The lack of a specific date also lends weight to the theory that this was a standard, probably pre-printed letter, however, it looks very much more like a normal letter, so it may have been 'freshly typed'.

 If you would like to know more about the Storage Boxes referred to in this letter...